ironlungx/nvim-pio/README.md

 2. Change options in `platformio.ini` (stuff like `board` and `platform`)
 > This step is optional, but if you encounter "header not found" errors for framework-specific libraries (like `WiFi.h`, `Wire.h`, etc.), run `python3 setup.py` and choose your framework
-3. `python3 setup.py` (or `python setup.py` on some systems)

-4. `pio run -t clean && pio run -t compiledb`
+3. `pio run -t clean && pio run -t compiledb`
-5. Voila!
+4. Voila!
 It should work.
 If not, open a new issue and I’ll do my best to help.